ojjjall/Unideal-app/README.md

 # 🛍️ UniDeal App

-A student marketplace application for buying and selling preloved items within UTM members.
+A student marketplace application for buying and selling preloved items within the UTM community.

+---

 ## 📋 About

-This project is developed as part of the Application Development course.
-It allows UTM students to:
-- Buy and sell used items within the university community
+This project is developed as part of the Application Development Project I course.
+UniDeal provides a secure platform for UTM students to buy, sell, exchange, and share products and services within the university community.

+### Main Functions
+- User Registration and Authentication
+- Product Listing and Marketplace
+- Student Verification
+- Chat and Communication
-- Manage user profiles and listings
+- Service and Asset Sharing
-- Secure authentication and authorization
+- Analytics and Monitoring
+- Administrative Management

+---

   ## Team Members